BrainSuite Diffusion Pipeline

 BrainSuite can visualize diffusion data and perform brain connectivity analysis using tractography data and anatomical labels generated after cortical extraction.
 This requires co-registration of diffusion and T1-weighted anatomical images.
 The misalignment of diffusion and anatomical data can be caused by many factors, such as the movement of the subject in the MRI scanner and imperfections during the acquisition.
-This misalignment also worsened by the geometric distortions inherent in Echo-Planar Imaging (EPI) sequences, which are the most widely used imaging sequences for diffusion MRI.
+This misalignment is also worsened by the geometric distortions inherent in Echo-Planar Imaging (EPI) sequences, which are the most widely used imaging sequences for diffusion MRI.
 EPI sequences are sensitive to inhomogeneities of the main magnetic field, which results in localized geometric distortions near interfaces of tissue, bone and air.

 BrainSuite Diffusion Pipeline (BDP) corrects these geometric distortions in diffusion images, co-registers diffusion and anatomical images, and fits various diffusion models to the corrected diffusion data.
 Various different features of BDP is presented below with short description.